- Religious Education

 Beyond the classroom, there are opportunities to learn a musical instrument with one of our visiting teachers.
 Instruments on offer include cello, clarinet, cornet, drum kit, flute, guitar, bass guitar, piano, saxophone, trombone, trumpet, violin and voice.
 All pupils in Year 2 learn recorders, Year 3 learn a string instrument as a class based lesson and all pupils in Year 5 participate in samba lessons .
 We hope that they will be inspired and continue to play their instrument when they move into the next year group.

-Extra-curricular activities include Sing Out! (our Monday morning wake me up for children and parents), The Choir (Years 3-6), Joyful Noise (by invitation) and Boys Don't Sing - our very popular all boys choir.
-Instrumentalists are catered for by a variety of music groups such as brass, wind and string groups, all geared to the individual needs of the children.
+Extra-curricular activities include Sing Out! (our Monday morning 'wake me up' for children and parents), The Choir (Years 3-6) and Joyful Noise (by invitation).
+Instrumentalists enjoy a variety of music groups such as brass, wind and string groups, all geared to the individual needs of the children.
 The school also has an orchestra and a samba band.